 What you achieved in past jobs can help set you apart as a candidate.
 However, finding the right way to describe these accomplishments can take some trial and error.
 You want to use industry-specific action verbs to make the information engaging.
 You want to include metrics and numbers to make the information easier to compare.
 You also want to describe how your achievements benefitted the company.

-Even though hiring managers may prefer a single page, you can use two if you have over a decade of related experience.
+The length of your resume depends on your experience level.
+Most documents, like the assembler resume sample, cap out at a single page.
+Employers like to see one-page resumes for a variety of reasons.
+First, it shows restraint and organization.
+Second, it makes reading through the document easier.Even though hiring managers may prefer a single page, you can use two if you have over a decade of related experience.
 If you’re an executive in your field, you could even use three pages.
 Before deciding to create a longer document, you should experiment with a one-page resume to see if you can fit your most important experiences, accomplishments, and skills in that space.

 What’s easier than writing an impressive Assembler resume?
 Writing a cover letter to match!
 Our Assembler cover letter samples make the process painless regardless of your writing ability.Show Resume Text

 5. How should you structure your assembler resume?

 The layout of a resume can affect how easy it is to read.
 Try to use a consistent format that describes your experiences and skills in short paragraphs and bulleted lists.
 Incorporate headers to better separate each section of your document.
 Try to put your most important information toward the top of the document by using a typical section order of contact information, professional summary, skills, experience, and education.You can get more tips on how to structure your document by turning to some of our valuable tools.
 First, check out the assembler resume sample for inspiration.
 Second, get step-by-step help from our resume builder.